haberdashPI/vscode-modal-keys/README.md

 # Modal Editing in VS Code

-ModalEdit is a simple but powerful extension that adds configurable "normal" mode to VS Code.
-The most prominent [modal editor][1] is [Vim][2], which also inspired the development of ModalEdit.
-It includes Vim commands as presets you can import, but ModalEdit's true power comes with its configurability.
-You can emulate existing editors like Vim or [Kakoune][8] or build your keyboard layout from ground up and add exactly the features you need.
+ModalKeys is a simple extension for defining modal keymaps in VSCode.
+The most prominent [modal editor][1] is [Vim][2], and ModalKeys includes presets that resemble Vim.
+While you can emulate existing modal editors like Vim or [Kakoune][8] with this extension, you can also build your keyboard layout from ground up and add exactly the features you need.

-As in Vim, the goal of the extension is to save your keystrokes and make editing as efficient as possible.
-Unlike most Vim emulators, ModalEdit leverages the built-in features of VS Code.
-You define your keybindings using commands provided by VS Code and other extensions.
-You can build complex operations by arranging commands into sequences.
-You can define conditional commands that do different things based on editor state.
-Also, you can map these commands to arbitrarily long keyboard sequences.
+ModalKeys ascribes to the philosophy that we will get the most out of modal editing if we mesh well with the existing features of VSCode, rather than attempt an exact clone of vim.
+If you prefer as an exact a clone as possible, consider using [VSCodeVim](https://github.com/VSCodeVim/Vim) or [vscode-neovim](https://github.com/asvetliakov/vscode-neovim).
+In ModalKeys, you define your keybindings using commands provided by VS Code and other extensions.
+You can build complex operations by arranging commands into sequences and specifying command arguments.
+ModalKeys comes with two built-in modes—normal and visual—but you can also define your own modes.

-> Version 2.0 is the latest major release, and it contains many improvements
+ModalKeys is a fork of [ModalEdit](https://github.com/johtela/vscode-modaledit); I am in debt to the hard and thoughtful work put into that extension.
+There are some important features that differ between the two extensions.

-> and new features that make ModalEdit more robust and flexible than before.
+1. Simplified keymap format: I personally find ModalEdit's keymaps to be needlessly cumbersome.
+It effectively creates a mini-language in JSON format.
+The phillosphy taken here is that if the behavior a key sequence maps to includes something as complicated as branches and loops, then it's time to write a small extension and implement that behavior in a real language.
-> See the [change log][12] for full list of enhancements and changes in the
+2. Customized modes: ModalEdit only allows for a 'normal' and 'visual' mode, ModalKeys allows for any number of custom "normal-like" modes.
-> functionality.
+3. Search term highlighting: ModalEdit does not highlight text that is part of a search (there is an open [PR](https://github.com/johtela/vscode-modaledit/pull/19) for this feature), ModalKeys does.

 ## Getting Started

-When extension is installed text documents will open in normal mode.
+When the extension is installed, text documents will open in normal mode.
 The current mode is shown in the status bar.
-You can switch between modes by clicking the pane in the status bar.
+You can switch between normal and insert modes by clicking the pane in the status bar.

 ![Status bar](images/status-bar.gif)